 4. Make a detailed grocery list.

 Make a detailed grocery list based on the ingredients you need for the recipes you have chosen.
 If I have two recipes requiring chicken, I won’t just put “chicken” on my grocery list.
-I will put the type and amount I need of an item.
+I will put the type and amount I need for an item.
 For example, I will write “five chicken breasts” and “eight drumsticks.”
 I am specific so I make sure that I will purchase the right items in the correct quantities.

 This is especially helpful when my husband does the shopping instead of me.
-He has not read the recipes ahead of time like I did, so he will not know exactly what is needed unless it is written down.
+He did not read the recipes ahead of time as I did, so he will not know exactly what is needed unless it is written down.
 Once I put spinach on a grocery list and my husband bought frozen spinach since that is what we usually buy.
 The recipe called for fresh spinach, but I wasn’t specific, so we made do with frozen spinach.
 Being specific has also saved a lot of phone calls from him when he is at the store!